Davd0x37/rauma-hcloud-terraform-config/README.md

 Note: If you use a different name for your variables file, adjust the `-var-file` parameter accordingly.

 ## Re-running Ansible

+Before running Ansible, you need to authenticate with the created server.
+I use an SSH agent, so authentication happens automatically for me.
+I am not sure if this is the best or safest method, but it makes things easier in my workflow.

 If you make changes to your Ansible playbooks and want to apply them to the existing server without recreating it, you can run Ansible directly: